 Therefore, effective change leaders need more than just the business skills to keep change moving within budget and time constraints.
 They need wider skills that enable them to understand and inspire people to get involved in the change effort.
-Enterprise-wide change isn’t just a case of implementing new tools and processes, it requires a shift in cultural mindsets and behaviour as well.
+Enterprise-wide change isn’t just a case of implementing new tools and processes, it requires a shift in cultural mindsets and behavior as well.

-Emphasise collaboration and communication
+Emphasize collaboration and communication

 Creating a collaborative environment should be a focus in this kind of change.
-Setting up a dialogue that involves people at all levels of the organisation, so they know exactly where they fit into the change, will enable them to understand the importance of their role and make sure they feel heard and important.
+Setting up a dialogue that involves people at all levels of the organization, so they know exactly where they fit into the change, will enable them to understand the importance of their role and make sure they feel heard and important.
 Empowering people at all levels to take initiative will create a culture of innovation and positive change.